-- For a fixed roof tank, calculate emissions from one turnover with the turnover factor (Kn)=1 to account for vapors displaced during filling.
-Then add the emissions from one turnover calculated as if the tank had a floating roof to account for clingage. - For a floating roof tank, calculate emissions for one turnover, then add the emissions from the tank assuming it has a fixed roof with a height equal to the height of the legs to approximate the vapor displaced from the space under the floating roof.
+- 1. For a fixed roof tank, calculate emissions from one turnover with the turnover factor (Kn) = 1 to account for vapors displaced during filling and then add the emissions from 1 turnover calculated as if the tank had a floating roof to account for clingage. - 2.
+For a floating roof tank, calculate emissions for one turnover then add the emissions from the tank assuming it has a fixed roof with a height equal to the height of the legs (about 6 or 7 ft.) to approximate the vapor displaced from the space under the floating roof.